 Most lease agreements require that a tenant return the rental property in the same condition they found it.
 If a tenant does this and leaves no rent or utility bills unpaid and there is no property damage exceeding normal wear-and-tear, then the landlord will not have any reason to withhold part or all of their Missouri security deposit.

 7. What happens to the tenant’s security deposit if the property changes ownership?

 In this scenario, a landlord must do one of two things.
 Their first option is to return part or all of the security deposit to the tenant.
 Alternatively, they can transfer the deposit to the incoming owner, who then assumes full responsibility for the tenant’s security deposit.

 In this case, under Missouri's landlord-tenant law, the outgoing landlord must notify the tenant of the transfer in writing, providing them the information about the new owner and new storage of their deposit.

 8. When should a landlord return a tenant’s security deposit?

-Similar to other states, Missouri requires that landlords return the security deposit to the tenant within 30 days of the termination of the lease agreement.
+Similar to other states, Missouri requires that landlords return security deposits to the tenants within 30 days of the termination of the lease agreement.
 This must be the entire security deposit unless there are valid deductions.

 If there are any deductions made to the deposit, then the landlord must provide the tenant with an itemized list of reasons why (ex- list of property damages) as well as the cost for each reason.
 On this statement of deductions, the landlord should include the amount of the remaining balance, if any.

 If there are no deductions, the landlord will return all of the security deposit amount to the tenant within the stipulated timeframe.